 - 1. Select Customize/Customize Fields from the menu bar.
 The Customize Fields dialog appears. - 2.
 From the list, select the field for which you want to create a SmartList, then select the Activate SmartList check box.
-See "Completing the Customize Fields Dialog," page 4-23.

-3. Click the SmartList Manager button.
+See "Completing the Customize Fields Dialog," page 4-22. - 3.
+Click the SmartList Manager button.
 The SmartList Manager dialog appears.

-4. Complete the SmartList Manager dialog to build the list of valid entries for the selected field, and then click the Close button.
+- 4. Complete the SmartList Manager dialog to build the list of valid entries for the selected field, and then click the Close button.
 The Customize Fields dialog appears.
-See "Completing the SmartList Manager Dialog," page 4-26.
+See "Completing the SmartList Manager Dialog," page 4-26. - 5.
+Click OK to exit the Customize Fields dialog.